The Bankrate promise

 |Points (1% of amount borrowed)||$0||$3,100||$6,200|

 The mortgage market changes on a daily basis, so a “good” APR one day might not be so good the next.
-Currently, mortgage rates are increasing, so if you’re ready to buy a home, now might be the best time to lock in your rate.
+Currently, mortgage rates have been fluctuating, so if you’re ready to buy a home and a lender offers you a rate you like, ask for a rate lock.

-Keep an eye on rates so you understand how they fluctuate, longer-term trends and what’s considered a fair rate.
+Keep an eye on rates so you understand longer-term trends and what’s considered a fair rate.
 Bankrate’s mortgage rate tables can help.